Chief secretary (India)

-The Chief Secretary is the top-most executive official and senior-most civil servant of the state government.
+The Chief Secretary is the highest-ranking executive official and civil servant of the government of an Indian state.
 The Chief Secretary is the ex-officio head of the state Civil Services Board, the State Secretariat, the state cadre Indian Administrative Service and all civil services under the rules of business of the state government.
 The Chief Secretary acts as the principal advisor to the chief minister on all matters of state administration.

 The Chief Secretary is an officer of the Indian Administrative Service.
 The Chief Secretary is the senior-most cadre post in the state administration, ranking 23rd on the Indian order of precedence.
 The Chief Secretary acts as an ex-officio secretary to the state cabinet, therefore called "Secretary to the Cabinet".
 The status of this post is equal to that of a Secretary to the Government of India.

 History

+The position of Chief Secretary dates back to the colonial era during British rule in India and has evolved considerably since then.
+It was introduced by the British Colonial Government, replacing the previous system where the highest administrative officer in the provinces was known as the "Secretary to Government."
+The Chief Secretary, originally referred to as the "Secretary to the Government of the Province," was a senior bureaucrat who served as the main link between the British government and the provincial administration.
+This officer was responsible for overseeing the daily workings of the government machinery, advising the provincial governor, and implementing the policies of the colonial administration.

+During the British period, the Chief Secretary was typically a senior Imperial Civil Service (ICS) officer, a position largely dominated by the British until India gained independence in 1947.
+The Chief Secretary was seen as the head of the administration at the provincial level and reported directly to the Governor or Lieutenant Governor.

 The salary of Chief Secretary of United Provinces of Agra and Oudh, Punjab and Burma was fixed and was same to Joint Secretary to Government of India during the British Raj.
 As per Warrant or Precedence of 1905, Secretary to Government of India was listed together with Joint Secretary to Government of India and was ranked above the rank of Chief Secretary.